IDB is no longer available since Intel Parallel Studio 2015.

 Debugging Multithreaded Application¶

-Run the idb debugger in GUI mode.
-The menu Parallel contains number of tools for debugging multiple threads.
+Run the IDB debugger in GUI mode.
+The Parallel menu contains a number of tools for debugging multiple threads.
 One of the most useful tools is the Serialize Execution tool, which serializes execution of concurrent threads for easy orientation and identification of concurrency related bugs.

-Exhaustive manual on IDB features and usage is published at Intel website.
+Exhaustive manual on IDB features and usage is published at the Intel website.